meadowface/raspbian-qemu/README.md

 # Prep and run work.img.
 $ ./raspbian-qemu prep raspbian-jessie-lite.img work.img
 $ ./raspbian-qemu run --with-ssh-port=8022 work.img

+# Use ansible, puppet, chef, or whatever to install and configure whatever
+# software is needed, run tests, etc...

+# After the emulated Raspbian boots, log in on the console in the terminal
+# or `ssh -p 8022 pi@127.0.0.1`.
+To end emulation login into Raspbian and reboot it.

+# Unprep the image and burn it to an SD card for deployment to actual hardware.
+$ ./raspbian-qemu unprep work.img
+$ sudo dd if=work.img of=/dev/mmcblk0 bs=4M
 ```
-After the emulated Raspbian boots, log in on the console in the terminal or `ssh -p 8022 pi@127.0.0.1`.
-To end emulation login into Raspbian and reboot it.

 Requirements
 ------------